Cycling news - Coronavirus and cycling - what races are still on and which teams are still racing?

 Movistar

-Movistar announced it is to halt its racing activities for it's women's and men's programs until 22 March amidst continuing concerns about the spread of coronavirus, releasing the below statement.
+Movistar announced it is to halt its racing activities for it's women's and men's programs until at least 22 March amidst continuing concerns about the spread of coronavirus, releasing the below statement.

 " "This choice, made after consideration of the advice given by the team doctors, takes into account of the current situation related to COVID-19. "